SockDrawer/SockBot/docs/Development/Providers/index.md

 - `Chat`: the Chat class that can handle chats on this forum
 - `Format`: the Formatter class for this forum's formatting options

+Take care to ensure that these objects are bound to the specific forum provider instance created.
+Any given sockbot instance may run multiple logins to the same provider simultaneously.

 The forum class must expose the following methods:

 ### Constructor